ghuntley/workshops/README.md

 ## License

-This workshop is available under [Creative Commons Attribution-ShareAlike 4.0 International ](LICENSE).
+This workshop is available under [CC-BY-SA-4.0](LICENSE).
 If you use this material to conduct your own workshop, please [share where it was used and feedback by creating a new issue](https://github.com/ghuntley/nix-workshop/issues/new/choose) on GitHub.
 If you see a opportunity to improve the courseware please send in a pull-request.